 Did you know that you don't need to be a Scouter to volunteer with Scouts?
 We need Parent Helpers regularly to support local Groups in various ways.

-Each Group can use help in small (or big) ways and in many cases it's for simple tasks that are suited for those with occasional, limited time.
-Each bit of help means that your child's Scouter has more time to focus on prep time, the Group activity, or other responsibilities.
+Each Group can use help in small (or big) ways and in many cases it's for simple tasks that are suited for those with occasional, and/or limited time.
+Each bit of help means that your child's Scouter has more time to focus on the youth, prep time, the group activity, or other responsibilities.

 Check out some Parent Helper opportunities below then connect with your child’s Scouter to see what needs you could fill!

 Connect with your child's Scouter for these and similar jobs where your help would be invaluable!

 |Jamboree or Regional Camp Helper||These roles are specific to the camps being held and will vary.
 Large camps create lasting memories for the youth and Scouters but they also require a lot of support.
 Consider helping the Scouters planning the activities by: helping with camp prep (for the activities); helping the day of camp; or helping with the clean up.
 Volunteers are always welcome!||Your child's Scouter|

 |Camp Helper||Do you love being at camp?
 Why not help out at your child's next camp?
 Scouters handle everything from camp set up, to meal prep, daily activities, clean up and more.
 Consider helping with meal prep, activities or camp maintenance to help the camps run even smoother for the youth and the Scouters!||Your child's Scouter|